 - And remember to be patient, everything happens on Bali time!

-Seminyak, Legian & Kuta(pictured above)
+Seminyak, Legian & Kuta

 Do some people watching at Potato Head Beach Club, enjoy lunch at Sea Circus, get a gold facial, sip some sunset cocktails at Ku De Ta and get your Mexican fix at Motel Mexicola.
 You’ll find some of the island’s nicest villas in Seminyak, like this crazy cool one!
 But be aware of the location of the villa or hotel you book.
 Anything on the east side of Sunset Road isn’t worth it in my eyes.
 It’s such a hassle to get around from there.

 If neither of the two tickles your fancy, Legian might be your best bet.
 Cheaper than Seminyak, but a little calmer than what Kuta has become.
-My old time favorite restaurant in the area is The Balcony on Jl.
+My all-time favorite restaurant in the area is The Balcony on Jl.
 Benesari, famous for all the pro surfers who visit.
-Favorite store is the large Surfer Girl on Legian Street and oh in Seminyak Tropicana and Wanderlust.
-I come to this area for the good food and shopping at the beginning of my trip, before heading somewhere a bit more remote.
-Don’t get stuck here, especially if you want a relaxing beach holiday, Bali has so much more to offer!
+And be sure to check out Benih Cafe for breakfast and lunch and some cocktails for sunset at On The Juice!

-On the west coast, a short drive north from Seminyak, you’ll find the laid back beach village of Canggu.
+On the west coast, a short drive north from Seminyak, you’ll find the laid back surfer village of Canggu.
 If you are a surfer, creative person or just like to let’s say observe the long-haired, scruffy, tanned surfers, chances are you’re going to love it here.
 The place where I saw more cows than people on my first visit, has developed at a rapid speed into a trendy area favored by expats.
 Enjoy breakfast at hotspots like Betelnut or Crate Cafe, Nasi Goreng at one of the local warungs, afternoon drinks at Old Man’s and a seaside BBQ dinner at Echo Beach.

 Accommodation ranges from basic homestays with no internet presence to high-end luxury villas.
 I would definitely stay in a villa in Canggu if I were you, as there are some many stunning and affordable options to choose from.
 Like this one, just a couple of minutes from the beach.
 Or if you can’t fill an entire villa this gorgeously furnished apartment might be just what you need!